genskyff/webpack-template/README.md

-# Webpack Template
+# Rspack Template

-This is a development template based on Webpack, designed for projects using React, TypeScript, and SCSS.
+This is a development template based on Rspack, designed for projects using React, TypeScript, and SCSS.
 The package manager used in this template is pnpm.

 ## Features